barreiros/VibeWhisper/README.md

 # Barreiros SuperWhisper (OpenAI API Version)

+> **Note:** Currently, this application is primarily developed and tested for **macOS**.
+While it might run on Windows/Linux, full functionality (especially regarding permissions and pasting) is not guaranteed on those platforms yet.

 A simple Electron application that runs in the background, listens for a global hotkey, records audio from the microphone, transcribes it using the **OpenAI Speech-to-Text API**, and pastes the resulting text into the active application.

 ## Features